Truthful Interval Covering: Other Open Problems and Directions

+We envision that the model we have introduced in this paper can serve as a basis for a plethora of further extensions motivated from real life scenarios.
+Having completely resolved the foundational version of the model, at least with respect to deterministic mechanisms, below we highlight what we consider to be some of the most prominent avenues for future work.

-Another meaningful extension is one in which each agent is associated with multiple intervals (say, $k_i$ intervals for agent $i$), and there are $k_c$ covering intervals to be placed (think of the the choice of several different open days at a university); those intervals could be of equal or unequal (known) length.
+\paragraph{Multiple intervals.} A very meaningful extension is the one where each agent is associated with multiple intervals (say, $k_i$ intervals for agent $i$), and there are $k_c$ covering intervals to be placed (think of the the choice of several different open days at a university); those intervals could be of equal or unequal (known) length.
 A similar setting is one in which there is a covering budget (a total covering length $\ell_c$) which can be partitioned into intervals freely over the line.
 Similarly, the agents themselves could also have such interval budgets $\ell_i$; one could even impose some restrictions on the number of intervals that can be used by each agent, or by the covering budget.